1jour1vin

 About the estate:

-The estate’s motto, “the art of making wine as close to the grape as possible,” perfectly captures the philosophy of artisan winemaker Pierre-Marie Chermette, who is now joined by Jean-Étienne, one of his sons.
+The estate’s slogan, “the art of making wine as close to the grape as possible,” perfectly reflects the style of artisan winemaker Pierre-Marie Chermette, who is now joined by Jean-Étienne, one of his sons.
 He began his career on his parents’ 10 hectares in southern Beaujolais before acquiring 20 hectares in the Fleurie and Moulin-à-Vent appellations, and then in Brouilly in 2008.
 The wines revolve around a core of mature fruit that charms while respecting the identity of the terroirs.
-A sign of quality, the wines age gracefully even in difficult vintages.
+A sign of quality, the wines age gracefully even in challenging vintages.

 James Suckling